JGoutin/airfs/docs/index.rst

 Pycosio brings standard Python I/O to cloud objects by providing:

-* Abstract classes of Cloud objects with the complete RawIOBase`` and ``io.BufferedIOBase``` standard interfaces..
+* Abstract classes of Cloud objects with the complete ``RawIOBase`` and ``io.BufferedIOBase``` standard interfaces..
 * Features equivalent to the standard library for seamlessly managing cloud objects and local files.: ``open``, ``copy``, ``getmtime``, ``getsize``, ``isfile``, ``relpath``

+Theses functions are source agnostic and always provide the same interface for all files from cloud storage or local file systems.

 Buffered cloud objects also support following features: